VesnaBrucoms/estranged-spirits/README.md

 Broadly speaking this means you can do whatever you want to this mod, but please credit me as the original author.

+You are very much free to use the assets in your own mods separate from the rest of this one.
+Just please credit me as the original author.
+(Also let me know!
+I'd be most interested in checking out your own work.)

 If you're looking to redistribute or share modifications to this, please include the license found on here on GitHub.